tjingsheng/tp/docs/UserGuide.md

       <p class = "image-caption"> Figure 1.1 Shows the SEPlendid's GUI upon opening.
     </div>

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it.
+For example, typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `university list`: Lists all of NUS' partner universities.